OpenSourceInnovation/project-video-to-ppt/README.md

 # Project `Video to PPT`

-A project to convert a video data to a PPT/PPTX with different slides covering summary of the video.
+A project to create slides on youtube videos with LLM's

 ## Getting Started